modehnal/modehnal.github.io/README.md

     pressKey("Enter") # Confirm command.
 ```

-I will give a more thorough example within the `gnome-terminal` project.
+With these basic queries we can do quite a lot.

 ### How are we dealing with automation on Wayland?
 The gnome-ponytail-daemon

 While the example provided above will work for Xorg.
 For Wayland there is an extra step we need to do in order to successfully navigate the application via correct coordinates.

-With Wayland, there is no translation of application coordinates to screen coordinates.
+With Wayland, there is no translation of window coordinates to desktop coordinates.
 Meaning that if we have a button in the top left corner of the application and the application is in the middle of the screen, the click itself will be translated to the top left corner of the screen and not into the application window.
 Therefore, missing the click and failing the step.

 Fortunately we have a solution in the form of a `gnome-ponytail-daemon`.
 This project was written by Olivier Fourdan `@ofourdan` and was based on gnome-remote-desktop written by Jonas Adahl `@jadahl`.
 I would also like to mention a new developer that recently joined our team José Expósito `@jexposit` who already contributed to the `gnome-ponytail-daemon` project.
-Most changes are communicated afterwards for which I can verify the stability with our suites.
+Changes are communicated to us after which we can verify the function with our suites.
+Since we depend on ponytail for translation of coordinates, any issue will show quickly.

-On GNOME on Wayland there are screencasts and remote desktop APIs that can be used for controlling the keyboard and cursor.
-Since Wayland does not expose global screen coordinates and the usual process will return local coordinates of the various application widgets, this is where the RecordWindow method from screencast can be used, as it will translate global coordinates into surface relative coordinates.
+With GNOME on Wayland we have screencasts and remote desktop APIs that can be used for controlling the keyboard and cursor.
+Wayland does not expose desktop coordinates and the usual process will return window coordinates of the various application widgets, which is where the `RecordWindow` method from screencast can be used, as it will translate global coordinates into surface relative coordinates.

-To record any given window, there is a need to identify such window, which is where window-list API comes in.
+To record any given window, there is a need to identify such window, for this we use `window-list` API.
 The Introspect D-BUS API in mutter provides a way to list all toplevel windows.

-Functions from this project that connect a window and do actions in it for automation are integrated in dogtail project to be used seamlessly without any required user setup.
-So in effect, everything between Xorg and Wayland on our automation side is exactly the same and functions are handled differently on the dogtail side.
+Functions from this project that connect a window and do actions in it for automation are integrated in `dogtail` project to be used seamlessly without any required user setup.
+So in effect, everything between Xorg and Wayland on our automation side is exactly the same and functions are handled differently on the `dogtail` side.

 There are of course some shortcomings.
-In rare cases we need to test a feature that dogtail does not have a function for, the user needs to manually change window connection, but such cases are rare enough that examples for these cases fall out of the scope of this article.
+In rare cases we need to test a feature that `dogtail` does not have a function for, the user needs to manually change window connection, but such cases are rare enough that examples for these cases fall out of the scope of this article.

-If there would be a need for a very specific test case, the dogtail and ponytail can be used in unusual ways (read: hacked around).
+If there would be a need for a very specific test case, the `dogtail` and `ponytail` can be used in unusual ways (read: hacked around).
 With enough knowledge about the system and how these APIs work, a lot of things can be done even if they are not provided as methods and functions.
 We have years of experience in this.
 Accessibility is not always in the state we would like it to be in, but we can work around issues most of the time.

 I will show how to build and use ponytail in the `Full project example` section.

-The ponytail project repository is located here https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon
+The ponytail project repository is located here <a href="https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon">gnome-ponytail-daemon</a>

+You will notice that there is an example how to use `gnome-ponytail-daemon` for automation without a `dogtail` API.
+The `ponytail` API is used by `dogtail` when required.

 ### Giving the API a structure to be used in automation - behave

 So now we have explained what APIs we use at the base level.
 Now we need some structure to use this and have the code base scalable.
-We use behave https://github.com/behave/behave and its file structure as our automation structure.
+We use <a href="https://github.com/behave/behave">behave</a> and its file structure as our automation structure.

-While the behave structure is very simple:
+While the `behave` structure is very simple:
 ```
     features
     ├── environment.py